-Both the X Typ 113 and the GX85 are recent models that are part of the current product line-up.
-The X Typ 113 replaced the earlier Leica X2, while the GX85 followed on from the Panasonic GX7.
+The GX85 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what conclusions can be drawn?
 Is the Leica X Typ 113 better than the Panasonic GX85 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Leica X (Typ 113):

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.